Vice-Admiral Holdo

 Vice-Admiral Amilyn Holdo is a fictional character in the Star Wars franchise.
 She first appeared in the 2017 novel Star Wars: Leia, Princess of Alderaan, a prequel to Star Wars: The Last Jedi.
 In the novel, Holdo and Leia Organa meet as teenagers when they are both enrolled in Coruscant's Apprentice Legislature, with Holdo subsequently becoming an important member of the Rebel Alliance.
 Holdo plays a large supporting role in the film, in which she is portrayed by Laura Dern as a member of Organa's Resistance, as well as a number of Star Wars comics.
-The novel version of Holdo has received acclaim, though her film counterpart has received more mixed reception.
-While Dern's performance has received praise, the character's role in the story has been criticised.

 Character

 In Claudia Gray's novel and comic stories, Amilyn Holdo is depicted as an eccentric yet highly intelligent and competent member of the Rebel Alliance who is frequently underestimated because of her quirks.
 She is knowledgeable of the esoteric and spiritual practices of her home planet Gatalenta, such as astrology and skyfaring (a type of meditation), and speaks in riddles and strange metaphors.
 (Leia refers to her distinctive speech patterns as "Holdo speak".)
 In terms of appearance, Holdo dyes her hair exotic colors, habitually going barefoot, and dressing in flamboyant clothing.
 Gray said:

 The Last Jedi director Rian Johnson described the character to actress Laura Dern as "someone who is so steadfast that you don't know what side they're on because they don't need the rest of the world to know their plans."
 Initially, the movie version of Holdo was intended to be very close to her description in the book, described by Johnson as "hippy-dippy"; Dern also compared Holdo to a hippie.
 However, Johnson thought that Dern's portrayal was "too spacy", so her character's eccentricities were significantly toned down in the final version of the script.

 In a 2018 interview, Dern revealed that Holdo is Force-sensitive.